 I am a scholar of religion who specializes in traditions of South Asia.
 My ongoing scholarly interests are in issues of modernity, religious revivalism and authority, religious experience, materiality, space, violence/non-violence, gender, and the body.

-Megan is co-editor and author of the forthcoming book Religion and Modernity in the Himalaya (Routledge 2015), with Dr. Jessica Vantine Birkenholtz of the University of Illinois.
-The book brings together research essays from scholars working across the Himalayas--Tibet, India, Pakistan, Bhutan, and Nepal--to interrogate processes of modernization as they shape religious practices and discourses in the region, and vice versa, and to examine experiences of modernity as they are interwoven within these phenomena.
+My forthcoming co-edited book Religion and Modernity in the Himalaya (Routledge 2015) brings together research essays from scholars working across the Himalayas--Tibet, India, Pakistan, Bhutan, and Nepal--to interrogate processes of modernization as they shape religious practices and discourses in the region, and vice versa, and to examine experiences of modernity as they are interwoven within these phenomena.

 Megan Adamson Sijapati

 Box: Campus Box 0408

 Gettysburg, PA 17325-1400

 PhD University of California, Santa Barbara, 2007

 MA University of Colorado, 2001

 BA Colorado College , 1996

 South Asia, Islam